Texas Cooking Logo

 Wash all the vegetables in cool water and pat dry before processing.
 Mix the vegetables and divide onto the sheets of foil.
 Sprinkle with tarragon, dot with butter and salt and pepper.
 Seal the packages.
 Place on a hot grill.
 Check for doneness after 15 minutes.

 There you go, boys and girls.
-Happy spring grilling and eating.
+Happy grilling and eating.
 Where's the beef, you ask?
 Maybe next month I can come up with some beef for the grill that doesn't require sitting up all night tending.